-Knowing the differences between the Snap and Snap Touch 2.0 are the first steps to deciding which is right for you.
-Let’s talk about each of these cameras in-depth to help you make the right decision for your needs.
+Knowing the differences between the Polaroid Snap and Polaroid Snap Touch 2.0 are the first steps to deciding which is right for you.
+In this article we will discuss each cameras in-depth to help you make the right decision for your needs.

 Polaroid Snap vs. Snap Touch 2.0